codingchallenges/codingchallenges/factorial/factorial.md

 Factorial
 ============
-Write a function that calculates the factorial of a number
+Write a function that calculates the factorial of a number.

 Background
 ---------------------